The Greatest Show: Certifications

-Reimagined version
+Reimagined versions

-For The Greatest Showman: Reimagined (2018), the song was covered by American rock band Panic! at the Disco.
+For The Greatest Showman: Reimagined (2018), the song was covered by American rock band Panic! at the Disco and a capella group Pentatonix.

 Critical reception

 Rolling Stones Ryan Reed wrote that the Panic! at the Disco's version "[...] stays faithful to the original's theatrical arrangement of brass fanfare and densely layered harmony vocals", and "beefs up the rhythm section with a booming drum sound and ends the track with a Queen-styled guitar solo.